Part of the Uganda government's Expanding Social Protection programme

 SAGE, Alex Hurrell, Emma Jones, Fred Merttens, Maham Farhat, Marta Moratti, Michele Binci, Ramlatu Attah, Sean O'Leary, Simon Brooke, Sope Otulana

 We were engaged to design and implement an impact evaluation of the SAGE cash transfer programme, under the Uganda government’s Expanding Social Protection programme.
 The impact evaluation adopted a mixed method approach, employing a quantitative household panel survey and qualitative research to assess impact and evaluate operational effectiveness of the programme across eight out of 14 pilot programme districts.

-The quantitative household panel survey used a quasi-experimental approach to estimate impact and will comprise three rounds of survey over four years including baseline.
-The Impact Evaluation focuses on the core impact areas of reduced material deprivation, increased economic security, reduced social exclusion and increased access to services.
-It includes impact on consumption expenditure and nutritional status of under-fives.
-The qualitative research focuses on impact on empowerment and social cohesion.
+The quantitative household panel survey used a quasi-experimental approach to estimate impact and comprised three rounds of survey over four years including baseline.
+The impact evaluation focused on the core impact areas of reduced material deprivation, increased economic security, reduced social exclusion, and increased access to services.
+It included impact on consumption expenditure and nutritional status of under-fives.
+The qualitative research focused on impact on empowerment and social cohesion.

 The operational effectiveness assessment drew on both indicators generated through the quantitative and qualitative research and indicators provided by the SAGE programme’s internal operational monitoring systems in order to feed into the programme’s Learning Framework.